 The questions are numbered, so if you can help with any questions, please include the number you’re helping with in the comments below.

 Most people are looking for the original lyrics with an English translation if possible.
 Thanks in advance for any help! –Mama Lisa

 This article was posted on Thursday, November 17th, 2011 at 9:27 pm and is filed under Children's Songs, Countries & Cultures, Italian, Italian American, Italian Children's Songs, Italian Nursery Rhymes, Italy, Languages, Nursery Rhymes, Readers Questions, Sicilian, Sicilian Rhymes, Sicily, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 17 Responses to “Can Anyone Help with Some Italian Songs and Rhymes”

 Leave a Reply